- 3/4 pound boneless skinless chicken breasts, cut into 1-1/4-inch pieces

 - 1 teaspoon ground cumin

-- In a small bowl, mash 1 cup of beans; add 1/2 cup broth and stir until blended.
-Add to the slow cooker with the remaining beans and broth.
+- In a bowl, mash 1 cup of the beans; stir in 1/2 cup broth.
+Stir bean mixture and the remaining whole beans and broth into chicken mixture.

 Reviews for White Bean Chicken Chili